Rethinking Randomized Smoothing from the Perspective of Scalability: Abstract

 \section{Abstract}

 Machine learning models have demonstrated remarkable success across diverse domains but remain vulnerable to adversarial attacks.
-Empirical defence mechanisms often fall short, as new attacks constantly emerge, rendering existing defences obsolete.
-A paradigm shift from empirical defences to certification-based defences has been observed in response.
+Empirical defense mechanisms often fail, as new attacks constantly emerge, rendering existing defenses obsolete, shifting the focus to certification-based defenses.
 Randomized smoothing has emerged as a promising technique among notable advancements.
-This study reviews the theoretical foundations, empirical effectiveness, and applications of randomized smoothing in verifying machine learning classifiers.
-We provide an in-depth exploration of the fundamental concepts underlying randomized smoothing, highlighting its theoretical guarantees in certifying robustness against adversarial perturbations.
-Additionally, we discuss the challenges of existing methodologies and offer insightful perspectives on potential solutions.
-This paper is novel in its attempt to systemise the existing knowledge in the context of randomized smoothing.
+This study reviews the theoretical foundations and empirical effectiveness of randomized smoothing and its derivatives in verifying machine learning classifiers from a perspective of scalability.
+We provide an in-depth exploration of the fundamental concepts underlying randomized smoothing, highlighting its theoretical guarantees in certifying robustness against adversarial perturbations and discuss the challenges of existing methodologies.